borlaugg/borlaugg.github.io/publications.md

 ---
 layout: post
-title: My Publication
+title: My Publications
 ---

-I, unfortunately, have no publications yet :(
+I have no publications yet :(